“A new world was born when the impressionists wrote it”

 Columns and statues.
 People of Apollonian appearance.
 Traditional muted colors.
 The manner of poses and gestures.
 The plot from the distant life of the ancient Romans.

-Manet’s “Breakfast on the Grass” is a completely different format.
+Manet’s “Luncheon on the Grass” is a completely different format.

 Before him, no one depicted courtesans next to respectable people.
 Although many men of that time spent their leisure time.
 It was the real life of real people.